idaholab/virtual_test_bed/doc/content/msfr/nek5000_cfd_model.md

 In this section, we are going through the detailed setup of the Nek5000 case.
 The 2-D axisymmetric core case will be solved with the
 $k-\tau$ RANS model.
 To turn on the $k-\tau$ model, one can specify the model flag to 4 in the Nek user file.
-An exmaple is given below.
+An example is given below.

 ```language=fortran
       subroutine usrdat3()